IvanoDaneri/SpringBootJWT/readme.txt

     ...
 }

-@SpringBootApplication is a convenience annotation that adds all of the following:
+@SpringBootApplication is a convenience annotation that adds some important features and enables the following annotations:

-    - @Configuration: Tags the class as a source of bean definitions for the application context.
+    - @Configuration: Tags the class as a source of bean definitions for the application context (in our case class WebSecurityConfig).
     - @EnableAutoConfiguration: Tells Spring Boot to start adding beans based on classpath settings, other beans, and various property settings.
 For example, if spring-webmvc is on the classpath, this annotation flags the application as a web application and activates key behaviors, such as setting up a DispatcherServlet.